An Introduction to Single-Antenna Radio Astronomical Polarimetry: Signal Processing Fundamentals

+is known as the quadrature filter \citep{pap65}.
+The quadrature filter can be understood as a 90\degr\ phase shifter by noting that the Hilbert transform of $\cos(\nu_0t)$ is equal to $\sin(\nu_0t)$ (see \Tab{fourier}).
+Using the quadrature filter, it can also be shown that the Fourier transform of the analytic signal, $Z(\nu)$, is equal to zero for $\nu < 0$.

-The discontinuity in $\hat x(t)$ at $t=\tau$ is avoided by taking the Cauchy principal value.
-The analytic signal associated with $x(t)$ is then defined by
+Conversely, the analytic signal associated with $x(t)$ is produced by suppressing the negative frequencies in $X(\nu)$.

 As it is derived from the real-valued process, the analytic signal does not contain any additional information.
-However, the analytic signals associated with two orthogonal senses of polarization, $e_0(t)$ and $e_1(t)$, permit calculation of the coherency matrix.
-The analytic signal therefore proves to be a useful representation in radio polarimetric studies
+However, the analytic signals associated with two orthogonal senses of polarization, $e_0(t)$ and $e_1(t)$, facilitate calculation of the coherency matrix.